 Intro

-The Carver College of Medicine awards five undergraduate certificates in Radiation Sciences.
-Each certificate requires the completion of didactic coursework and a University of Iowa Health Care (UIHC) practicum.
+Each certificate requires the completion of online didactic courses and a University of Iowa Health Care (UIHC) practicum.

 The certificates are intended for radiologic technologists, nuclear medicine technologists, and radiation therapists interested in becoming eligible for the American Registry of Radiologic Technology (ARRT) board exam in their chosen modality.
-The MRI certificate offers a completion pathway for students who have completed an associate degree, but no radiation sciences program.
+The MRI certificate also offers a pathway for students who have completed an associate degree, but no radiation sciences program.

 Prerequisites